PCEC ENCOURAGES MEN ACROSS AMERICA TO HAVE A BASELINE PROSTATE HEALTH ASSESSMENT DURING THE ANNUAL PROSTATE CANCER

 Free Or Low Cost Screenings Help To Diagnose Second Leading Cause of Death Among Men Which Can Be Easily Treated If Caught Early --

 Prostate cancer is the second leading cause of cancer death in men, but it is easily treated when caught early - the problem is that too often it is not.
 That is why the Prostate Conditions Education Council (PCEC), – a national organization committed to men’s health and a leader in prostate cancer screening – is sponsoring its 30th Annual Prostate Cancer Awareness Week (PCAW) from September 19-25, 2021.
 We also support year round screenings as well.

 Committed to encouraging men to take a more proactive role in protecting their health, PCEC has coordinated hundreds of sites across the country to offer free or low cost prostate health assessments during Prostate Cancer Awareness Week.
 PCEC recommends that men should have a baseline PSA and rectal digital examination test at age 40 and then work with their physicians to determine what the appropriate interval is to repeat both tests.
 Prostate-Specific Antigen (PSA) test and Digital Rectal Exam (DRE) remain the safest routes to detecting the disease in its earliest stages – when it’s most treatable.

-“What many men do not realize is that prostate cancer if caught early can most often be very successfully treated, said Dr. E. David Crawford, Head of the Urologic Oncology Department at the University of Colorado Health Sciences Center, and Founder/Chairman of the PCEC.
+“What many men do not realize is that prostate cancer if caught early can most often be very successfully treated, said Dr. E. David Crawford, M.D., Founder and Chairman of the PCEC.
 “Men should not avoid the topic.
 Knowledge is power and by avoiding medical tests, they are only doing a disservice to themselves and their loved ones.
 Simple tests like Cholesterol, PSA, testosterone and the DRE are valuable tools in assessing men’s health and risk for many of the biggest risk factors especially prostate cancer."